EPD - Blackboard Ultra: How to Manage Breakout Groups

-Breakout Groups is a feature of Blackboard Collaborate that allows the session moderator to split web conference participants into smaller groups for collaborative work such as team discussion, brainstorming, or problem solving.
+Breakout Groups is a feature of Blackboard Ultra that allows the session moderator to split web conference participants into smaller groups for collaborative work such as team discussion, brainstorming, or problem solving.
 This feature allows each group to have audio, display, and chat separate from the main web conference.

 Accessing Breakout Groups

 To access Breakout Groups from a live session, open the Collaborate panel by clicking on the purple tab in the bottom right corner of the Main Room.

 At the bottom of the panel, click on the Share Content button to open the Content panel.

 Once the content panel is open, click on Breakout Groups.

 Setting up Breakout Groups: Group Assignment

 Moderators can assign breakout groups in three ways (see how to setup below):